 James Taylor – ‘Something in the Way She Moves’ (1970, live)

-Listening to the Apple album today, as I have been for 40 years now, I find that the sound really has gotten a bit brittle.
+Listening to the Apple album today, as I have been for over 50 years now, I find that the sound really has gotten a bit brittle.
 The strings aren’t bad, but don’t approach the profundity that the solo singer-songwriter-strummer displays.
 James’ resilient, warm, resonant baritone that two generations have been so drawn to, is not flattered in the Apple recording.
 It’s a bit thin, a bit reedy.

 That being said, the songs are masterpieces of introspection.
 ‘Something’s Wrong’, ‘Sunshine, Sunshine’, ‘Something in the Way She Moves’, ‘Rainy Day Man’, ‘Carolina in My Mind’ – you can put me on a desert island with those five songs.
 I might hang myself from the one palm tree.
 But I’d do it with a smile on my face.